byjosh/byjosh.github.io/apple-antialiasing.md

 What definitely looked bad for font rendering was Mini DisplayPort to DVI.

 ### Comment: why?
 In terms of a logic to why things might be better on VGA at this resolution:- I have seen rendering speed being mentioned as a reason to turn off sub-pixel antialiasing in a context in which monitors can have much higher refresh rates as well as higher pixel counts.
 [This Apple Developer talk](https://developer.apple.com/videos/play/wwdc2021/10147/) covers ways in which displays might handle higher refresh rates.
+So while I cannot draw confident links between what I have observed and Apple changes it does seem to fit issues discussed in [more than](https://osxdaily.com/2022/04/06/change-remove-font-smoothing-macos/) [the Apple forums post](https://discussions.apple.com/thread/250998388?sortBy=rank) and digital monitor connections having to handle HiDPI monitors (that do not need subpixel rendering) and faster refresh rates (that put a premium on faster graphics rendering especially in context of HiDPI displays) it does make speed seem plausible cause for a change in font treatment.

-In this context it does make a little more sense that VGA output might get a font treatment that takes more time but looks better at lower resolutions.
+So it does make a little more sense that VGA output might get a font treatment that takes more time but looks better at lower resolutions.
 Because in this situation - due to the age of VGA - the developers can be confident:-
 * the monitor does not have a high refresh rate they are neglecting to utilise by doing things the slower way
 * that any rendering techniques used, that are flagged as applying to VGA connections, will not be called on to render ultra high definition screens (again due to the age).